 Planning and organizing in Cuba is a bit blurry, and it can be hard to get exact and trustworthy details.
 Cubans generally don’t plan and are not used to planning in the same way as us from other countries.
 I know it can be stressful and that a Cuba trip isn’t a cheap thing.
 However, we can’t change the Cubans way of being.

-Before I went studying there I had contact with the university through these two emails: firstname.lastname@example.org or email@example.com.
+Before I went to study there I had contact with the university through these two emails: email@example.com or firstname.lastname@example.org.
 My best advice would be for you to try out and see whether there is still somebody at the other end and ask them.

 Q: If there is no pre-register or booking, then, how am I guaranteed a spot at the Spanish course?

 A: As far as I’m concerned there is still no pre-register or booking for the Spanish courses.
 The courses start every first Monday in the month (except August), and you simply show up at the university and ask for the faculty of linguistics and their Spanish courses for foreigners.
 They get you to take a test and speak with a teacher about your level and what you want to get out of your studies.